Storyflow Logo

 Folk logo

+Camp: Auto-Sync (sales-adjacent).
 Folk sits between personal CRM and sales CRM.
-For founders and agencies who track both personal relationships and light sales pipelines, Folk is the integrated tool.
+For founders and agencies tracking both personal relationships and a light pipeline, Folk is the integrated tool, with clean pipeline views layered over contact management.

-Best for: Founders and agency owners who need light sales-like pipeline alongside personal relationships.
-Not for: users who want a focused personal CRM only.
+Best for: Founders and agency owners who need a light sales-like pipeline alongside personal relationships.
+Not for: users who want a focused personal CRM with no pipeline overhead.

-Pros: Best founder/agency-shaped CRM, light pipeline features, clean interface.
+Pros: Best founder/agency-shaped CRM, light pipeline features, clean modern interface, good email integration.

-Cons: Pricing scales for teams, the sales-adjacent paradigm can feel heavy for pure personal use.
+Cons: Per-user pricing scales for teams, and the sales-adjacent paradigm can feel heavy if all you want is to remember people.

-Verdict: Folk is the right pick for founders and agencies with relationship-plus-pipeline needs.
+Verdict: Folk is the right pick for founders and agencies with a relationship-plus-pipeline need.

 5. Notion (Best Database-Based Personal CRM)